Killing of Eric Garner: Disciplinary hearing and termination of Pantaleo

 An internal affairs inquiry by the NYPD determined that Pantaleo used a chokehold and recommended disciplinary charges.
 Chokeholds are prohibited by NYPD regulations.
 In 2015, the Department of Justice asked the NYPD to delay pursuing disciplinary charges pending a federal investigation.
 On July 16, 2018, NYPD Deputy Commissioner Lawrence Byrne wrote a letter to the Justice Department stating that the NYPD would pursue disciplinary actions against officers involved in Garner's death if the Justice Department did not file charges by the end of August.

 During an April 4, 2019, disciplinary hearing Pantaleo's attorneys argued that in an internal report dated December 10, 2014, NYPD Chief Surgeon Eli Kleinman concluded Pantaleo did not use a chokehold on Garner and Garner had suffered no chokehold associated injuries.
 According to Pantaleo's lawyer, Kleinman found that Garner's pre-existing health conditions contributed to his death.
 The report was completed at the request of NYPD Internal Affairs Bureau.
 Kleinman did not personally examine Garner and based his conclusions on a review of two videos of the incident and Garner's autopsy.

 At a May 2019 disciplinary hearing for Pantaleo, Dr. Floriana Persechino, who performed Garner's autopsy, testified that Pantaleo's use of a chokehold on Garner "set into motion a lethal sequence" that led to a fatal asthma attack.
 However, the examiner conceded that even "a bear hug" could have had the same effect as the chokehold, given that Garner weighed 395 pounds (179 kg), suffered from asthma and diabetes, and had a heart twice the size of a healthy person's heart.
-Moreover, during the trial at a hearing in June 2019, a defense witness, Dr. Michael Graham, St. Louis, Missouri's chief medical examiner, testified Garner's death couldn't have been caused by a chokehold because, Graham said, Garner was never actually choked or unable to breathe during the arrest.
+Moreover, during the trial at a hearing in June 2019, a defense witness, Dr. Michael Graham, St. Louis, Missouri's chief medical examiner, testified Garner's death could not have been caused by a chokehold because, Graham said, Garner was never actually choked or unable to breathe during the arrest.
 Graham attributed Garner's death to heart disease exacerbated by the stress of the arrest.